Anaphylaxis and allergy management procedures

 • parents to advise the principal or their delegate of any changes in their child’s health condition

-• students who carry their own adrenaline injector to and from school and at school must complete a Request for student to carry his/her own EpiPen®, Anapen® or asthma reliever medication form (PDF 358 KB).
+• students who carry their own adrenaline injector to and from school and at school must complete a Request for student to carry their own EpiPen®, Anapen® or asthma reliever medication form (PDF 358 KB).
 This arrangement is made in consultation with the student, parent and school.

 6.2 Engage with students at risk